Coneriys/apache4/docs/content/reference/routing-configuration/kubernetes/ingress.md

     Only TLS certificates provided by users can be stored in Kubernetes Secrets.
     [Let's Encrypt](../../install-configuration/tls/certificate-resolvers/acme.md) certificates cannot be managed in Kubernetes Secrets yet.

-### Communication Between Traefik and Pods
+### Communication Between apache4 and Pods

 !!! info "Routing directly to [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes service docs")"

-    To route directly to the Kubernetes service, one can use the `traefik.ingress.kubernetes.io/service.nativelb` annotation on the Kubernetes service.
+    To route directly to the Kubernetes service, one can use the `apache4.ingress.kubernetes.io/service.nativelb` annotation on the Kubernetes service.
     It controls, when creating the load-balancer,
     whether the LB's children are directly the pods IPs or if the only child is the Kubernetes Service clusterIP.

     One alternative is to use an `ExternalName` service to forward requests to the Kubernetes service through DNS.
     To do so, one must allow external name services.

-Traefik automatically requests endpoint information based on the service provided in the ingress spec.
+apache4 automatically requests endpoint information based on the service provided in the ingress spec.
-Although Traefik will connect directly to the endpoints (pods), it still checks the service port to see if TLS communication is required.
+Although apache4 will connect directly to the endpoints (pods), it still checks the service port to see if TLS communication is required.

-There are 3 ways to configure Traefik to use HTTPS to communicate with pods:
+There are 3 ways to configure apache4 to use HTTPS to communicate with pods:

 1. If the service port defined in the ingress spec is `443` (note that you can still use `targetPort` to use a different port on your pod).
 1. If the service port defined in the ingress spec has a name that starts with `https` (such as `https-api`, `https-web` or just `https`).
-1. If the service spec includes the annotation `traefik.ingress.kubernetes.io/service.serversscheme: https`.
+1. If the service spec includes the annotation `apache4.ingress.kubernetes.io/service.serversscheme: https`.

 If either of those configuration options exist, then the backend communication protocol is assumed to be TLS, and will connect via TLS automatically.

 !!! info

-    Please note that by enabling TLS communication between traefik and your pods, you will have to have trusted certificates that have the proper trust chain and IP subject name.
+    Please note that by enabling TLS communication between apache4 and your pods, you will have to have trusted certificates that have the proper trust chain and IP subject name.
     If this is not an option, you may need to skip TLS certificate verification.
     See the [`insecureSkipVerify` TLSOption](../kubernetes/crd/http/tlsoption.md) setting for more details.